ScopeLift/scopelint/README.md

 - Validates test names follow a convention of `test(Fork)?(Fuzz)?_(Revert(If_|When_){1})?\w{1,}`.
 - Validates constants and immutables are in `ALL_CAPS`.
 - Validates function names and visibility in forge scripts to 1 public `run` method per script.
-- Potentially coming soon (ideas welcome):
-    - Validate internal functions in `src/` start with a leading underscore.
+- Validates internal functions in `src/` start with a leading underscore.
-    - What else?

 ## Usage